jxxssicaa/dh110jessicang/Pitch.md

 ## UX storytelling

 UX storytelling is important because it forces you to think as the user would, and help you to share how they think.
 Personas can help you to imagine your users, and to share their needs and problems.
-I usedstory telling and user personas to share the problems and thought processes of my target users.
+I used story telling and user personas to share the problems and thought processes of my target users.
 These target users were created on the scenario that they would be likely users of the New York Public Health website.

 Persona + Scenario: https://github.com/jxxssicaa/dh110jessicang/blob/main/Persona%20%2B%20Scenario.md